GoogleCloudDataproc/initialization-actions/rapids/README.md

 If you want to save the master's GPU(s) for other purposes, this behavior is configurable via a metadata key using `--metadata`.

-* `master-worker=false` - whether to run dask-cuda-workers on the master node
+* `run-cuda-worker-on-master=false` - whether to run dask-cuda-workers on the master node

 For example:
 ```bash